Cucumbers are great for daily consumption. To ensure maximum freshness and nutritional benefits, you should always choose locally produced cucumbers.

 It is best stored between +4 and +8 °C. This makes potted plants easiest to store in a cool temperature-controlled space, such as a pantry or a refrigerator.
 For longer storage, lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Warmth leads to faster decay.

 Oregano gives foods a pleasant aroma and spicy flavour.
 Fresh leaves are used for cooking, but many dishes can also be flavoured using dried oregano.
 Oregano goes best with meat, but also tastes great on pizzas and in soups.
 Oregano is an essential ingredient in any proper blood sausage and is known as ‘sausage grass’ by Estonians when used for this purpose.
-Oregano has many medicinal properties and is used in both folk medicine and the pharmaceutical industry.
-When used medicinally, oregano has a soothing effect, stimulates secretions, promotes healthy digestion, offers anti-inflammatory benefits, relieves spasms, gallbladder inflammation and liver ailments, as well as rheumatic pains and joint inflammation.
 It is also suitable for making tea.